kalpmehta/securitytxt/README.md

-#Security.txt
+# Security.txt

-###Summary
+### Summary
-When security risks in web services are discovered by independent security researchers who understand the severity of the risk, they often lack the channels to properly disclose them.
+> When security risks in web services are discovered by independent security researchers who understand the severity of the risk, they often lack the channels to properly disclose them.
 As a result, security issues may be left unreported.
 Security.txt defines a standard to help organizations define the process for security researchers to securely disclose security vulnerabilities.

 Source: https://tools.ietf.org/html/draft-foudil-securitytxt-01

 The Kalpesh_Securitytxt module provides the following functionality:
 * allows to save the security configurations in the admin panel
-* contains a router to match application action class for requests to the `security.txt` and `security.txt.sig` files.
+* contains a router to match application action class for requests to the `.well-known/security.txt` and `.well-known/security.txt.sig` files.
-* serves the content of the `security.txt` and `security.txt.sig` files.
+* serves the content of the `.well-known/security.txt` and `.well-known/security.txt.sig` files.

 A valid security.txt file could look like the following example: